One Day in Edinburgh, Scotland: A Walking Tour of the Top Sights

 Next to the palace are the ruins of Holyrood Abbey – overlooked by Arthur’s Seat, a prominent observation point and hiking destination in Edinburgh.

 The abbey was founded in 1128, and when you look around at the ruins today, you can still see the outlines of Gothic windows and Romanesque arcades.
-Book your ticket here.
+Check availability and book your ticket here:

 Watch a Debate in the Scottish Parliament Building